daveschudel/Fedora-KDE/README.md

 # Sets the resolution of the Grub screen if you're using graphics
 GRUB_GFXMODE=auto

-# Disables BLS - I don't know why, but if you leave BLS enabled none of the
-# changes made to the files in /etc/grub.d (10_linux and 30_os-prober) work.
-GRUB_ENABLE_BLSCFG=false

 ```

 This will set your grub options.
 To save changes and write the Grub menu to disk.
 If you're running on a UEFI system run